 Habitat for Humanity of Burlington and Mercer Counties is an independent affiliate of Habitat for Humanity International.
 Habitat operates through local affiliates so that all functions can have maximum relevance to individual communities.
 Habitat for Humanity internationals movement began in Americus, GA in 1976 with Millard and Linda Fuller.
 They founded Habitat with the conviction that every person deserves a decent place to live.
 They believed that communities can come together to make this possible for their neighbors in need.

 The merger allows the affiliate to streamline operations and consolidate overhead expenses by pooling their resources, boards and expertise.
-Habitat for Humanity of Burlington County and Greater Trenton- Princeton will pursue mobilizing volunteers and community partners to provide affordable housing and promote homeownership as a means to breaking the cycle of poverty.
+Habitat for Humanity of Burlington and Mercer Counties will pursue mobilizing volunteers and community partners to provide affordable housing and promote homeownership as a means to breaking the cycle of poverty.

 Over the next couple of months, staff and volunteers will continue to serve their respective communities, but will now do so as one merged organization.